senresearch/mlm_l1_supplement/README.md

 ## Runtime and data size

+Simulated data

+- [`scaling_times.jl`](code/scaling_times.jl) provides the code to examine how runtime increases with dimension size in simulated data

 ---
 Woodruff, T. J., Zota, A. R. and Schwartz, J. M. (2011), 'Environmental chemicals in pregnant women in the United States: